Poipet

-Poipet (ប៉ោយប៉ែត [paojpaet]) is a boomtown on the Cambodian-Thai border, in Poipet Municipality, Banteay Meanchey Province.
-It is a key crossing point between the two countries, and also extremely popular as a gambling destination as gambling is popular, but mostly illegal in Thailand.
+Poipet (ប៉ោយប៉ែត [paojpaet]) is a city on the Cambodian–Thai border, in Poipet Municipality, Banteay Meanchey Province serving as a key crossing point between the two countries.

 Poipet is adjacent to the town of Aranyaprathet on the Thai side of the border.
 The town came into existence only quite recently for the express purpose of border trade; Sisophon had always been the primary urban center in what had been an agricultural area.
 Poipet's population has increased from 43,366 in the 1998 census to 89,549 in the 2008 census, making it the fourth most populous settlement in Cambodia just ahead of Sihanoukville and larger than its provincial capital Sisophon.
+During the Pol Pot Era, Poipet was the first place in Cambodia for International Relief Organisations, to support the nearby Thai Border Camps.
+UN staff were able to freely cross the Border.
+In the years since 2008, Poipet has continued to boom both as a large Town but as a key gateway from and to Thailand.

 Transport

 The Poipet border is a terminus of the Cambodia railway system, though in 2006 restoring of a link from Poipet to the present Cambodian Railways railhead at Sisophon was proposed.
 In the fall of 2008, an agreement was prepared to have an Australian company carry out this work.
 In 2009, Thailand passed legislation to extend the railway from Aranyaprathet to Poipet, and in 2018 the railway line has been reactivated.

 On 22 December 2022, Prime Minister Hun Sen said that the government has been conducting studies on high-speed railways connecting domestically and to neighbouring countries.
 “We are conducting studies on high-speed railways connecting Phnom Penh to Preah Sihanouk province and to the border with Thailand.”